Bikerafting & Packrafting Course FAQs

 - Do a combination of all these things in one day.

-If you have little backcountry experience, but still want to do a more moderate tour, consider our more instruction-based one-day tours.
-You do not need to have packrafting experience to do our half-or one-day packrafting adventures.
-And, you just need basic mountain biking skills to do our half or one-day bikerafting tours.
+If you have little backcountry experience, but still want to do a trip with us, consider taking a day packrafting intro course.
+You do not need to have packrafting experience to do our half-day or full-day packraft adventures.
+And, you just need basic mountain biking skills to do our half or one-day bikerafting courses.